HFG43/HFG43/README.md

 </p>
 <br>

-### Hi there 👋 My name is Hernán, and I'm a full-stack developer with knowledge of Ruby on Rails, JavaScript, React, and CSS acquired developing projects at Microverse,  where I have worked remotely doing pair programming with professionals from around the globe.
-My main goal is to work as a remote back-end developer for sales apps and e-commerce.
+### Hi there 👋 My name is Hernán, and I'm a Full-stack developer with knowledge of Ruby on Rails, JavaScript, React, Redux, and CSS3 acquired developing projects at Microverse,  where I have worked remotely doing pair programming with professionals from around the globe.
+My main goal is to work as a remote Back-end or Full-stack developer for sales apps and e-commerce.

 - 👯 I’m looking forward to collaborating on open-source projects
 - 🐱‍💻 I'm open to new working opportunities!